videosdk-live/videosdk-docs/blog/2023-12-07-migration-guide-from-twilio-to-videosdk-js-sdk.md

 ## Overview

+**Welcome to your smooth transition to VideoSDK with JavaScript!**

+This comprehensive guide empowers you to seamlessly migrate from Twilio to VideoSDK in Javascript.
+We understand that adapting to new technology can be challenging, which is why we've designed this guide to be clear, concise, and informative.

+We've created a straightforward comparison of Twilio and VideoSDK elements, making it easy to identify key differences and understand their corresponding counterparts.
+Whether you're a seasoned Twilio user or new to both platforms, this guide caters to your level of expertise, ensuring a smooth learning curve.

 This migration guide provides a seamless transition from Twilio to VideoSDK, offering a simplified and intuitive comparison of key elements.
 Whether you're already familiar with Twilio or new to both platforms, this guide ensures a smooth migration process.

+## Getting Started

-We're here to help you switch from Twilio to VideoSDK.
-We'll use the Twilio Quickstart sample app as a starting point.
-You can find the code for the sample app here: [](https://github.dev/twilio/video-quickstart-js)[https://github.com/twilio/video-quickstart-js](https://github.com/twilio/video-quickstart-js)
+To facilitate the transition, we'll leverage the familiar Twilio Quickstart sample app as a starting point.
+You can find the code for the app readily available here:[https://github.com/twilio/video-quickstart-js](https://github.com/twilio/video-quickstart-js)

 ## Concept